MultiplatformKickstarter/website/content/en/templates/_index.md

 # Templates

+Alternatively you are able to access to our templates.
 Choose from our great application templates.
 Explore high quality templates with high performance.